Back to news

 Which screen do you recommend if people watch most of the day?

 Clearly the HKW Screens SoftFresnel LUXU or Elite Screens Daylight Extreme.
 The possible light output is phenomenal with these models.
-The SoftFresnel Luxu is recommended for mixed operation.

 Which screen for 3D fans?